-If you struggle with breakouts, La Roche-Posay's Effaclar range is considered the gold standard, while Toleriane is a go-to for those with sensitivity, and Lipikar is without a doubt one of the best bodycare ranges out there for those with eczema.
+If you experience breakouts, La Roche-Posay's Effaclar range is considered the gold standard, while Toleriane is a go-to for those with sensitivity, and Lipikar is without a doubt one of the best bodycare ranges out there for those with eczema.
 Oh, and the suncare is second to none.

-Trust me.
-It's hard to settle on just one La Roche-Posay product as a hero.
-However, because the brand is so skin concern–focussed, this one comes out on top.
+This has to be my favourite product from the brand.
 The perfect daily SPF for just about everybody, there isn't a dermatologist out there who doesn't recommend it.
 It's lightweight and non-greasy and has an invisible finish on the skin.
 If you don't own this and aren't already applying a facial SPF every day, buy it right away.

 Another skincare brand that really champions science is SkinCeuticals.
 It's (a lot) more expensive than La Roche-Posay, but the active ingredients it delivers are much more powerful too.
 It was created after decades of research into skin cancer and the power of antioxidants.
 A straight-talking clinical brand (seriously, I've been recommended this stuff by both dermatologists and plastic surgeons), it delivers high-octane ingredients that really work.
 In fact, the brand's vitamin C serums are regarded by many to be the best skincare products in existence.
 No skincare product is worth bankrupting yourself over, but if you have the money to spend on your skin, SkinCeuticals is the way to go.